This problem solving activity has a geometry focus.

 All triangles are copycats.
 This can be shown using four triangles as in the picture.

 On the other hand, circles aren’t copycats.
-Clearly two or more circles don’t tessellate to make a circle becasue there are always gaps.
+Clearly two or more circles don’t tessellate to make a circle because there are always gaps between the shapes.

 Any square number of squares 4, 9, 16, 25 can be used.
 Why can’t a non-square number be used?
 Is this the same for triangles too or do you have to use triangle numbers there?